asapdotid/ansible-role-git/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This Ansible Role Git was created in 2021 by [Asapdotid](https://github.com/asapdotid).